 - Remaining balance including final headcount due two (2) weeks prior to reservation date

 - Cancellations must be made at least two (2) weeks prior to reservation date.
 Refunds will not be given after

 - Any questions?
-Contact Kate Johns at email@example.com
+Contact Laura Saletta at firstname.lastname@example.org

 Meet LVNC's resident turtles and snakes as you learn about reptiles.
 Find out what makes these cold-blooded animals so fascinating.
 Go on a scavenger hunt and make a special craft to take home.

 Investigate the difference between amphibians and reptiles with the help of our resident animals.
 Get a chance to touch a real reptile.